 - 1. Click the Microsoft Office button at the top left of the screen. - 2.
-In the File box, click Excel Options (at the bottom of the dialog box). - 3.
-In the Excel Options dialog box, select the Formulas tab. - 4.
-In the Working with Formulas section, check or uncheck the Formula AutoComplete check box.
+Click Excel Options. - 3.
+In the Excel Options dialog box, select the Formulas tab.

+4. In the Working with Formulas section, check or uncheck the Formula AutoComplete check box.